 - (a) DCQuiz: To use my learning management system, you must log into it.
 Then, you can respond to questions I have posted.
-Each day there will be a "Daily Update."
+Each day there will be a "daily update".
+I say more on that below.
 Exams will also be given using DCQuiz. - (b) Email: You will use formal email messages to submit some of the programs you write and to tell me certain other things.
 The study guide tells how to send formal emails, including where to send them, what subject line to use, and what to put in the body of the message. - (c) Student Projects: The study guide may tell you to submit certain work in the form of a webpage or web-based program.
 If so, it will say specifically where to put it.
 I will go to that spot to grade it.